-In these cases I use a simple 5 step process that helps tissues disperse tension in a gentle and effective way.
-These 5 steps can be used on any part of the body, can be applied at any pressure level and can be easily integrated into any routine.
+In these cases, I use a simple 5 step process that helps tissues disperse tension gently and effectively.
+These 5 steps can be used on any part of the body, can be applied at any pressure level, and easily integrated into any routine.

 Step 1: Shake or Rock the Affected Area for At Least 1 Minute

-There are many variances on how you can perform rocking and shaking.
+There are many variances in how you can perform rocking and shake.
 In this case, shaking is done by grasping the muscle belly and moving the tissue back and forth with an even tempo.
-Rocking is also a rhythmic movement, but the pressure is distributed over a larger area and is not as specific.
-In both cases you maintain continuous contact with the tissue.
-Both can be performed gentle to vigorous, but in this scenario we stay more on the side of gentle.
-The primary difference in deciding to rock or shake (or both) depends on the tissue you are dealing with and the position of the client.
+Rocking is also a rhythmic movement, but the pressure is distributed over a larger area and not specific.
+In both cases, you maintain continuous contact with the tissue.
+Both can be gentle to vigorous, but in this scenario, we stay more on the side of gentle.
+The primary difference in deciding to rock or shake (or both) depends on the tissue you are dealing with and the client's position.

 Step 2: Slow Compressions to the Affected Tissue

 Gently apply broad compression to the tissue around the congestion.
 Hold the compression for at least 12 seconds.
 Repeat several times, working your way around the tight tissues inching closer to the epicenter of congestion with each progression.
 You can do a few gentle rocks in between compressions to distribute tension.

 Step 3: Perform Several Elongation Strokes to Affected Tissues

 Elongation strokes can be performed in multiple directions.
 Just be sure to start the stroke well before the area you are targeting and complete the stroke well after.
 Strokes need to be complete in that they trace the entire length of the tissue.
 It is also important to Lock and Load the tissue using Airplane Contact.

 Step 4: Gentle Targeted Pressure Point Holds to the Effected Tissue